gate-computer/gate/README.md

 Programs:

+  - **gate**:
+    Command-line HTTP client.
+Uses SSH keys (ed25519) for authentication.

+  - **gate-server**:
+    Standalone HTTP server with the built-in and plugged-in services.

   - **gate-run**:
     Run your programs locally, with the built-in and plugged-in services.

-  - **gate-server**:
-    Standalone HTTP server with the built-in and plugged-in services.

   - **gate-runtimed**:
     For optionally preconfiguring the execution environment, e.g. as a system